markkurossi/iql/README.md

    - `millisecond`, `ms`: difference in milliseconds
    - `microsecond`, `mcs`: difference in microseconds
    - `nanosecond`, `ns`: difference in nanoseconds
+ - DAY(*date): returns an integer representing the day of the month of the argument *date*
  - GETDATE(): returns the current system timestamp
+ - MONTH(*date): returns an integer representing the month of the year of the argument *date*
  - YEAR(*date*): returns an integer representing the year of the argument *date*.